Eyesore123/Snake-game-JS-only/README.md

 * When there's movement involved (a game or something similar), always declare global movement variables for keeping track of changes in movement speed and direction.
 * Effects and small details can be hard to get right (for example, default selectors and sliders from browser, audio API controls etc.) for unknown browser-related reasons.
 If you want near total control over things, that means you probably have to do it yourself from the beginning.
 * This project made me think how much JavaScript is tied to browsers and their behaviour.
 I wonder how different it would be to build games with lower-level languages.
+* It would be nice to think about scaling during the building process so you don't have struggle with scaling for higher resolutions